klaasscho1/PropsPlus/iphone/README.md

 ##.getProperty(identifier)

-Returns the value of the property identified by the given identifier, if property doesn't exist it returns ```undefined```
+Returns the value of the property identified by the given identifier, returns ```undefined``` if property doesn't exists

 ```javascript
 var func = PropsPlus.getProperty("function");